How To Help Legalize Marijuana In Ohio

 How To Add Qualifying Conditions To Ohio's Medical Marijuana Program?

 Under Ohio law, the following have been identified as qualifying medical conditions: AIDS, amyotrophic lateral sclerosis, Alzheimer’s disease, cancer, chronic traumatic encephalopathy, Crohn’s disease, epilepsy or another seizure disorder, fibromyalgia, glaucoma, hepatitis C, inflammatory bowel disease, multiple sclerosis, pain that is either chronic and severe or intractable, Parkinson’s disease, positive status for HIV, post-traumatic stress disorder, sickle cell anemia, spinal cord disease or injury, Tourette’s syndrome, traumatic brain injury, and ulcerative colitis.

 According to the Ohio Medical Marijuana Control Program website, the State Medical Board of Ohio established Nov.
-1, 2018 – Dec.
-31, 2018 as the first submission period for petitions to add a qualifying medical condition to the Medical Marijuana Control Program.
-While five conditions were considered, including depression, insomnia and opioid abuse disorder, only anxiety disorders and autism spectrum disorder have made it to the final stages of consideration.
-Final decisions are expected to be made in September of 2019 by the State Medical Board of Ohio.
+1, 2019 – Dec.
+31, 2019 as the second submission period for petitions to add a qualifying medical condition to the Medical Marijuana Control Program.
+While five conditions were considered in the first submission period, including depression, insomnia and opioid abuse disorder, only anxiety disorders and autism spectrum disorder made it to the final stages of consideration but were ultimately rejected.

 During the submission period, all petitions were filed electronically through the State’s website, medicalmarijuana.ohio.gov.

 The petitions needed to include:

 Specific disease or condition requested to be added